 READ_TIMEOUT

 Maximum seconds to wait for a script to complete.
-Omit to use the ctrl-exec default (60 seconds).
+Omit to use the dispatcher default (60 seconds).

 yaml READ_TIMEOUT: 120